HomeSpan/HomeSpan/docs/Reference.md

 HomeSpan will report a warning, but not an error, during initialization if the user had not overridden the virtual button() method for a Service contaning one or more Buttons; triggers of those Buttons will simply ignored.

+## *SpanUserCommand(char c, const char \*s, void (\*f)(const char \*v))*

+Creating an instance of this **class** adds a user-defined command to the HomeSpan Command-Line Interface (CLI), where:

+  * *c* is the single-letter name of the user-defined command
+  * *s* is a description of the user-defined command that is displayed when the user types '?' into the CLI
+  * *f* is a pointer to a user-defined function that is called when the command is invoked.
+This function must be of the form `void f(const char *v)`, where *v* points to all characters typed into the CLI, beginning with the single-letter command name *c*.

+To invoke this command from the CLI, preface the single-letter name *c* with '@'.
+This allows HomeSpan to distinguish user-defined commands from its built-in commands.
+For example, `new SpanUserCommand('s', "save current configuration",saveConfig)` would add a new command '@s' to the CLI with description "save current configuration" that will call the user-defined function `void saveConfig(const char *v)` when invoked.
+The argument *v* points to an array of all characters typed into the CLI after the '@'.
+This allows the user to pass arguments from the CLI to the user-defined function.
+For example, typing '@s123' into the CLI sets *v* to "s123" when saveConfig is called.

+To create more than one user-defined command, simply create multiple instances of SpanUserCommand, each with its own single-letter name.
+Note that re-using the same single-letter name in an instance of SpanUserCommand over-rides any previous instances using that same letter.

 ## *#define REQUIRED VERSION(major,minor,patch)*

 If REQUIRED is defined in the main sketch prior to including the HomeSpan library with `#include "HomeSpan.h"`, HomeSpan will throw a compile-time error unless the version of the library included is equal to, or later than, the version specified using the VERSION macro.
 Example: